Bottr-js/Bottr-CLI/README.md

-# Pozi-CLI
+# Bottr-CLI

-The command line tool for Pozi
+The command line tool for Bottr.

+Follow the instructions at https://github.com/Bottr-js/Bottr to learn how to use it to create a new Bottr project.